Pop Culture Madness!

 1954 - The first issue of Sports Illustrated was published.

-1989 - A solar flare from the Sun created a geomagnetic storm that affected micro chips, leading to a halt of all trading on Toronto's stock market.
+1989 – A solar flare from the Sun created a geomagnetic storm that affected microchips, halting all trading on Toronto’s stock market.

 August 17